Housing Tides: Frequently Asked Questions

 What is the Housing Tides Index?

-The Housing Tides Index is a monthly pulse of the U.S. housing market, offering the most comprehensive yet succinct measure of market health in a consolidated form.
+The Housing Tides Index is ranking of the health of the top 41 U.S. housing markets, offering the most comprehensive yet succinct measure of market health in a consolidated form.
 Giving an aggregated view of the top 41 markets across the U.S., the index scores each market on its health and ranks each market compared to others.
-Numbers are generated based on 18 highly selected market indicators ranging from unemployment rates and housing permits to rental vacancy and mortgage foreclosure rates.
+Numbers are generated based on 18 market indicators ranging from unemployment rates and housing permits to rental vacancy and mortgage foreclosure rates.

 What are the 18 market indicators?